 “Kitchen witch” has become something of a catch all term.
 You probably got that from the many definitions above.

-A lot of newer and solitary witches use this term.
-And it’s pretty inclusive.
-You don’t even really need to be a “Witch” to fit into the category.
+A lot of newer and solitary witches consider themselves kitchen witches, and it’s pretty inclusive.
+You can be at any stage of your magical journey.
+In fact, you don’t even really need to be a “witch” to fit into the category.

 If the phrase, “I’m not a witch, but I’m witchy” applies to you, this might be your perfect fit.